Xardas0327/Learning2DEngine/Documentations/Learning2DEngine.md

 Its [License](https://learnopengl.com/About).

 The concept was, that the Engine will be generic for making any 2D Games.
-That is why, I try to implement every feature, that this will be/stay true.
+That is why, I try to implement every features, that this will be/stay true.
 At the moment, it support only Windows 64bit and it use only OpenGL as Graphic API.
-But who knows, maybe they will change later (or maybe in the next version).
+But who knows, maybe they will change later.
 The project has 2 folders:
 - Learning2DEngine: it contains the Engine source code.
 - Plugins: this contains the glad.c.